top of page

 “There are as many kinds of essays as there are human attitudes or poses, as many essay flavors as there are Howard Johnson ice creams.
 The essayist arises in the morning and, if he has work to do, selects his garb from an unusually extensive wardrobe: he can pull on any sort of shirt, be any sort of person, according to his mood or his subject matter—philosopher, scold, jester, raconteur, confidant, pundit, devil’s advocate, enthusiast.”

-From its inception, the word “essay” implied a sense of experimentation, and in this course, that’s exactly what we’ll do: attempt, to the best of our ability, to weave the abstract qualities of beauty and truth in an effort to construct artful narratives of our lives.
-This course takes as its premise the idea that nonfiction writing and essays inherently move beyond personal experience to include and engage larger issues of identity, society, and culture; essays enlarge, inhabit, and assume positions that must necessarily resonate with readers unfamiliar to the writer and his or her world.
-Throughout the course of the semester, students will read and study a wide variety of both contemporary and canonical essayists and essayistic forms—including personal essays, narrative essays, braided essays, lyric essays, experimental essays, and graphic and video essays, to name a few—and together, we’ll discuss the craft and formalistic guidelines inherent to each while simultaneously drafting our own through exercises that target point-of-view, form, voice, and structure.
-Students should expect to produce ample writing throughout the semester and to share this work with others regularly in a formal workshop environment.
-The course will culminate in a final portfolio comprised of original drafts and revised work, notes taken during workshop, and a thoughtful reflection.
+From its inception, the word “essay”—from the French word essayer, to try—implied a sense of experimentation, and in this course, that’s exactly what we’ll do: attempt, to the best of our ability, to weave the abstract qualities of beauty and truth so as to construct artful narratives of our lives.
+In this class, students will read and interpret a wide variety of contemporary essays and essayistic forms—including personal essays, narrative essays, braided essays, lyric essays, and experimental essays, name a few—and together, we’ll explore the craft and formalistic guidelines inherent to each while simultaneously drafting our own imitations through writing exercises that target point-of-view, form, voice, and structure.
+Students should expect to produce ample writing throughout the course, offer weekly constructive feedback on the classmates’ manuscripts, and reflect on their own unique creation and revision processes as they begin to identify their own influences and preferences within the genre.